Just some information I hope is helpful to you

 Paul Zhang - 18.5mm - Male (Input) has the Screw Cap and Female (Output) has the Threads

-Holiday Coro - Palin old Xconnect
+Holiday Coro - Plain old Xconnect

-THere are many others out there… DIY, Light O Rama, and others I have not heard of I am sure.
+There are many others out there… DIY, Light O Rama, and others I have not heard of I am sure.

 Which one to Pick?

 If I was starting out today?
 XCONNECT.
-THis is a universal standard and no matter who makes it they SHOULD work together.
+This is a universal standard and no matter who makes it they SHOULD work together.
 Give you freedom to buy from anyone :)